 Training and Licensing

 Want to become a licensed worship leader?
 Thank you!
 Here’s how to proceed:

 Step 1: Meet with your clergyperson

 Meet with your clergyperson to discuss the ministry of a worship leader and your desire to serve in this ministry.
-A clergy recommendation (download the Worship Leader: Clergy Recommendation Form) is a prerequisite for the program.
-If you are in a parish without resident clergy, contact your district dean, who will also consult with the warden-in-charge for your parish and your parish’s regular supply priest (if applicable).
+A clergy recommendation (see Clergy Recommendation Form to start Worship Leader Training) is a prerequisite for the program.
+If you are in a parish without resident clergy, contact your District Dean, who will also consult with the warden-in-charge for your parish and your parish’s regular supply priest (if applicable).